 - Critical analysis of qualitative research article.

-- American Exodus by James N. Gregory: Rhetorical Analysis.
+- American Exodus by James N. Gregory: critical analysis.

-- A Doll House as an example of feminist literature: rhetorical analysis.
+- A Doll’s House as an example of feminist literature.

 - Rhetorical analysis of an Anglo-Saxon poem Beowulf.

-- Semantic meaning of The Bell Jar by Sylvia Plath.
+- The semantic meaning of The Bell Jar by Sylvia Plath.

 - Rhetorical analysis of literary devices and expressive means in A Good Man Is Hard to Find.